pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 ##### You may not have clicked "Grant" or "Request" for that organization on the GitHub PactFlow Authorize screen

 To fix this, log out of PactFlow, go to https://github.com/settings/applications.
-Revoke access to PactFlow, then log in to PactFlow again.
+Revoke PactFlow access, then log in again.
 You will be given the opportunity to grant or request access to your organization again during the login flow.

 ##### If you clicked "Request", you may need to ask an administrator to approve the authorization